-How Julia Louis-Dreyfus was cast as Elaine Benes
+How Julia Louis-Dreyfus got the part of Elaine Benes

-In 1990, Louis-Dreyfus was cast as Elaine Benes on Seinfeld and she told Television Academy Foundation in 2013 how that transpired.
+In 1990, Julia Louis-Dreyfus landed the role of Elaine Benes on Seinfeld.
+She explained to the Television Academy Foundation in 2013 how that transpired.

 “I remember thinking to myself, ‘This is so good,'” the actor said, recalling when she looked over four scripts from series co-creator Larry David.

-In her interview, Louis-Dreyfus humorously tried to explain Elaine Benes’ hair.
-She described how, in developing a look for Elaine’s hair, she was inspired by the film, A Room With A View, based on the book by E. M. Forster.
+In her interview, Louis-Dreyfus humorously explained Elaine Benes’ hair.
+She described how, in developing a look for Elaine’s ‘do, she was inspired by the film A Room With a View, based on the book by E. M. Forster.

 “OK, look, in my defense,” she began, “first of all, the hair.
-Now, I have very curly hair … and around the time when Seinfeld was first starting, there was this fabulous movie that came out called Room With A View.
-And Helena Bonham-Carter played the lead.
+Now, I have very curly hair … and around the time when Seinfeld was first starting, there was this fabulous movie that came out called A Room With a View.
+And Helena Bonham Carter played the lead.
 And she had her hair in this Victorian thing with this big wall of hair.
-And I thought it was incredibly beautiful, and it was.”
+And I thought it was incredibly beautiful, and it was.

-At this point, the Veep actor mused, “You know, I think Helena Bonham-Carter still wears her hair like that!
-Yes, she does.”
+“You know, I think Helena Bonham-Carter still wears her hair like that!
+Yes, she does,” the Veep actor mused.